mikaelma/ReactProject/personal-planner/README.md

 facilites based on when they start and end school.
 This way it would be much easier to plan dinner, showers and even parties.

-To solve this we have created the basics of an application where you are met with a page that displays a "todo-list", notes, and a calendar with room bookings.
+To solve this we have created the basics of an application called "Kollektivet" where you are met with a page that displays a todo-list, notes, and a calendar with room bookings.

+Since the idea is that this application later on will be online we have created a profile page so the people living under the same roof can edit their profile and customize their user experience.

 # Installation

 To run the project do the following:
 1. cd into (./personal-planner)
 2. run npm install

 if you get errors:
 - make sure you do not have a (./node_modules) folder.
 - if the error is concerning the moments library: npm install moment@2.19.1
 3. run npm start

+# Code Examle

+The first thing the application does is to send you to the [Main page](./src/main-page.js)

+# Packages used

+#